-Migration increases from hit blocks in the first year following a tornado.
-We estimate that short-term migration from an average-damaged block increases by approximately 25% (p-value 0.056).
-The three year migration rate increases by approximately 10% (p-value 0.010).
-The migration rates for a hit block return to the pre-tornado rates beginning in the second post-tornado year.
+Migration increases from hit blocks during the quarter of a tornado.
+We estimate that short-term migration from an average-damaged block increases by approximately 17% (p-value 0.036).
+The three year migration rate increases by approximately 19% (p-value 0.056).
+The migration rates for a hit block return to the pre-tornado rates by the second post-tornado year.
 The binned damage migration estimates in Table 1, while imprecise, show a pattern whereby average post-tornado migration is considerably higher in severely damaged blocks.

 There is no evidence of different event study pre-trends for any of our outcomes.
-Individuals residing in nearby blocks at the time of a tornado appear to offer a valid counterfactual for what would have occurred if individuals were not hit by the tornado.
-The evidence for pre-trends is also similar using a conventional event study approach that estimates Equation 1 for the entire panel using OLS (not shown).
+Individuals residing in nearby blocks at the time of a tornado appear to offer a valid counterfactual for what would have occurred if individuals residing in damaged blocks were not hit by the tornado.
+There is also no evidence for pre-trends in the binary damage imputation-based model (Borusyak et al. [2021]) that is robust to the limitations of the standard OLS event study model (see Appendix Figure 8).

 There are three important caveats worth highlighting.
 First, the credit bureau data show a comprehensive picture of debt, but do not include direct measures of savings.
 A reduction in debt could be more than offset by a drawdown in savings, or the destruction of physical property.
 Still, one advantage of our setting is that individuals are unable to use disaster risk information to differentially invest in protective actions.
 Thus, there is no reason to expect that individuals inside the tornado path would have preemptively invested in more durable housing or precautionary savings.
 Second, the credit bureau data do not cover the entire population.
-Lower income individuals who are more vulnerable to the disaster shock are less likely to have a credit history (e.g. Jacob and Schneider [2006]).
+Lower-income individuals who are more vulnerable to the disaster shock are less likely to have a credit history (e.g. Jacob and Schneider [2006]).
 Our analysis in Section 6 partially addresses this shortcoming by separately examining the disaster impact on individuals who have lower and higher Equifax Credit Scores at the time of a tornado.